 For most claimants, the ALJ hearing is the last stage of the process.
 However, if your claim is not granted by the ALJ after a hearing, you may file an Appeals Council Request for Review within 60 days of the date of your ALJ decision.
 If the Appeals Council grants your request, it will remand your case for a new hearing.
 On rare occasions, the Appeal Council will grant a claim outright, without remanding the case back to the ALJ.

 If your claim has still not been granted after the Appeals Council stage, and you believe strongly that the ALJ made an improper decision in your case, you can file suit against the SSA in U.S. District Court.
 The suit must be filed within 60 days of the Appeals Council denial.
-In Maine, the Social Security appeals are heard in federal court in Portland by Magistrate Judge John H. Rich, III.

 If you have a Maine Social Security disability or SSI claim, please contact Gordon Gates today.
 I will be happy to discuss your Social Security disability or SSI claim.
 There is no charge for a consultation, and if you retain me you will pay no fee unless you are granted benefits.